 The UR's proposed key outcomes regarding improvement in overall network utilities performance and innovation by network utilities is also welcome.

 However, we request a clear definition of 'improving network utility costs'.
-Depending on timeframes and definitions, it could have the potential to restrict the other key NIAUR outcomes of innovation and an electricity network that accommodates more renewable generation (SO3).
-Furthermore, focusing on network utility cost may not reflect the reality that the best wind resources are still located in the West or the potential for offshore deployments.
-Many of these areas have insufficient network investment to maximise the renewables generation that is increasingly lowering wholesale costs (SO1).
+Depending on timeframes and definitions of this outcome, it could have the potential to restrict the other key NIAUR outcomes of innovation and an electricity network that accommodates more renewable generation (SO3).
+Many of these areas suitable for renewable deployment have insufficient network investment to maximise renewable sources, which are increasingly lowering wholesale costs (SO1).